m-labs/artiq/doc/manual/management_system.rst

    # False
    print(entry_area.bl)

-The `EntryArea` object can then be added to a layout and integrated with the applet GUI.
-Multiple `EntryArea` objects can be used in a single applet.
+The :class:`~artiq.gui.applets.EntryArea`  object can then be added to a layout and integrated with the applet GUI.
+Multiple :class:`~artiq.gui.applets.EntryArea`  objects can be used in a single applet.

 .. class:: artiq.gui.applets.EntryArea